 Remember, you must help Tom make the decision that is best for him.
 Do not pressure Tom to make a decision based on your own desires or anyone else’s.
 Help Tom put his well being above saving money for others who may inherit his money and property.

 - Avoid conflicts of interest.
 A conflict of interest happens if you influence Tom to make a decision about his property that may benefit you or someone else at Tom’s expense.
-Because you must exercise your authority as supporter only on Tom’s behalf, you have a responsibility to avoid conflicts of interest—or even the appearance of a conflict of interest.
+Because you must exercise your authority as supporter only on Tom’s behalf, you have a strict duty to avoid conflicts of interest—or even the appearance of a conflict of interest.
 Keep an “arm’s length distance” between your interests and any use of Tom’s money.

 - Help Tom avoid borrowing, loaning, or giving money to others, unless it is in his best interest.
 If the agreement allows you to help with financial decisions, make sure that any gifts or loans do not create a conflict of interest, and do not influence him to give you anything.
 Make sure that any gifts given to others do not increase or complicate Tom’s taxes or change his plans for his property when he dies.
 If it is clear Tom wants to make a gift—for example, if Tom gives money every year to a charity—help him figure out the best way to do so.